A knife is an eminent kitchen tool. It is equally significant for an avid chef as for a person prepping food at home.

 Now let’s delve in to see which cutting boards can destroy your knives.

 #1.
 Glass Cutting Board Dull Your Knives Quickly

 Glass kitchen boards are extremely popular among buyers.
 One reason is the wow glossy look.
 But they are not designed for chopping and slicing jobs.

-If you already have a glass cutting board, there are other things to do on it.
-I would rather prefer using it for rolling pastries, kneading dough, cutting soft foods like fruits, sandwiches, etc.
+If you already have a glass cutting board, there are other things to do with it.
+I would rather prefer to use it for rolling pastries, kneading dough, and cutting soft foods like fruits, sandwiches, etc.